-2 to conduct studies and develop an appropriate regulatory framework under which a responsible administration shall obtain explicit agreement from an affected administration to the inclusion of its national territory in the service area of a non-GSO FSS satellite network notified for coordination and to the emissions of a non-GSO FSS space station in the direction of its national territory;
+studies to develop an appropriate regulatory framework under which a responsible administration shall obtain explicit agreement from an affected administration to the inclusion of its national territory in the service area of a non-GSO FSS[, BSS and MSS] satellite network notified for coordination and to the emissions of a non-GSO FSS[, BSS and MSS] space station in the direction of its national territory,

-3 to develop appropriate technical and regulatory provisions to limit the uplink and downlink transmissions and radiation levels of non-GSO satellite systems within the territory of a Member State which has not authorized such transmissions and/or which national territory has not been included in the service area of non-GSO FSS satellite system in order to reduce any potential harmful interference and ineffective occupation of spectrum resources;

-4 to develop the necessary regulatory frameworks for the operation of non-GSO systems to ensure fair, equitable access and rational use of orbit resources in non-geostationary orbits and associated radio-frequency spectrum,

 invites administrations

-to participate actively in the studies by submitting contributions to the ITU Radiocommunication Sector.
+to participate actively in the studies and provide the information required for the studies listed under resolves to invite the ITU Radiocommunication Sector to complete in time for the 2027 world radiocommunication by submitting contributions to the ITU-R.

+resolves to invite the 2027 world radiocommunication conference

+to consider and develop regulatory provisions and technical methods, based on the outcomes of ITU Radiocommunication Sector studies, to ensure fair, equitable access and rational use of non-geostationary (non-GSO) radio-frequency spectrum and associated orbits resources and for obtaining explicit agreement from an administration to the inclusion of its national territory in the service area of a non-GSO FSS[, BSS and MSS] satellite system.